avixk/ShulkerPacks/README.md

 disable-in-combat: false

 # cooldown for opening shulkers in milliseconds
-shulker-open-cooldown: 100
+shulker_open_cooldown: 100

-defaultname: "&9Shulker Pack"
+defaultname: "&0Shulker Box"
 shiftclicktoopen: false # applies to both ingame and in inventory
 shulkervolume: 1              #0.1 is quiet, 1 is loud

 # go to previous menu instead of just closing the shulker
 open-previous-inventory: false